ICE Brings a Bitter Chill to Minnesota

 The first grandchild

 How could the birth of Arthur on July 22nd be anything but a blessing?
-My younger son is a proud and attentive father; the growing baby came nine days early, and a full pound and a half smaller than his dad, making labor and delivery relatively smooth; and he is healthy, alert and well loved.
+My younger son is a proud and attentive father; the growing baby came nine days early, and was a full pound and a half smaller than his dad, making labor and delivery relatively smooth; and he is healthy, alert and well loved.
 We are lucky.

 One of the first times I fed him, as Arthur was transitioning to a bottle, I thought of malnourished babies in Gaza.
 When I left my son’s house, exhausted, after a five-hour babysitting shift, I wondered how overwhelmed, under-resourced single parents manage.
 Reviewing the photos I take every time I see Arthur, I push away thoughts of all that could go wrong, recalling my sister’s warning when I was pregnant with my first son: Once you have a child, you are always vulnerable.